 In connection with that, we will provide you with helpful and useful recommendations and requirements that you should follow when using or driving a forklift.
 These are the following;

-- Make sure that you will not operate your forklift in an area that might cause your co-worker to be pinned between an object and your forklift.
-This usually happens when the operator or the driver push the wrong lever, the brakes were failed to work, or the forklift jumped forward
+- Ensure that you will not operate your forklift in an area that might cause your co-worker to be pinned between an object and your forklift.
+This usually happens when the operator or the driver pushes the wrong lever, will start failing to work, failed the brakes to work, or the forklift jumped forward.

-- Make sure that you will not operate or drive your forklift in front of a person who is currently working in front of an object, such as a bench
+- Ensure that you will not operate or drive your forklift in front of a person who is currently working in front of an object, such as a bench.

-- Make sure that you will keep both of your legs and arms in the forklift every time you will operate the forklift
+- Ensure that you keep both of your legs and arms in the forklift every time you will operate the forklift.

 - Make sure that you will keep the traffic patterns of your forklift separated from the pedestrian traffic.
-When it is possible, you can make use of a sturdy walkway for pedestrians and strictly implement their uses.
-It is also important if you are going t use floor markings and guard rails of the walkways you placed for pedestrian
+When possible, you can use a sturdy walkway for pedestrians and strictly implement their uses.
+It is also important if you are going t use floor markings and guard rails of the walkways you placed for pedestrians.

-- Make sure that you will secure all the bridge plates and dock boards properly before you drive or operate a forklift over them.
+- Ensure that you will secure all the bridge plates and dock boards properly before you drive or operate a forklift over them.
 While you are operating the forklift over them, make sure that you will drive carefully and slowly.
-Take note that you will not exceed the capacity of the bridge plate as well as the dock board.
+Take note that you will not exceed the capacity of the bridge plate and the dock board.

-- Slow you driving while you are operating on a slippery and wet floor
+- Slow your driving while you are operating on a slippery and wet floor

 - Make sure that you will not perform horseplay while you are operating a forklift.
 Also, do not do some stunts while driving it.

-- Make sure that you will drive your forklift at its minimum speed, which will enable you to stop it safely whenever needed.
+- Ensure that you drive your forklift at its minimum speed, enabling you to stop it safely whenever needed.

-- Make sure that you will not park your forklift in an area that is 8 feet closer to the railroad tracks
+- Ensure that you will not park your forklift in an area that is 8 feet closer to the railroad tracks.

-- As much as possible, it is very recommended not to cross railroad tracks in a perpendicular way
+- As much as possible, it is very recommended not to cross railroad tracks perpendicularly.

 - Do not pass with the other forklifts and any other trucks that are also operating in the same area as yours, most notably in the blind spots, intersections, and other locations that might be dangerous for you.

-- Yield the proper path for various emergency vehicles, such s the fire trucks and ambulances during the emergency situations
+- Yield the proper path for various emergency vehicles, such s fire trucks and ambulances, during emergencies.

-- Make sure that you will also observe the entire posted signs and traffic regulations which include the plant speed limits
+- Ensure that you will also observe the entire posted signs and traffic regulations that include the plant speed limits.

-- Make sure that you will always have the safe distance from the other forklifts in front of you
+- Make sure that you will always have a safe distance from the other forklifts in front of you.

-- Always make sure that you are aware of all the path of travel while you are driving your forklift
+- Always make sure that you are aware of travel paths while you are driving your forklift.

-- The most important step that you should do is to know the entire directions of travel before you start operating your forklift
+- The most important step you should do is to know the entire travel directions before you start operating your forklift.

 Stopping the Forklift